Autism Across the Life Span: What Gets Better, What Gets Worse, and What to Expect

 - masking (strategies that help people hide traits or behaviors).

 People of all backgrounds and identities camouflage from time to time.
 In one 2022 study, however, researchers found that autistic females tended to score higher on self-report scales measuring all three camouflaging skills.
 In that study, gender diverse autistic people had higher scores on the compensation subtest.
-Those diagnosed with autism as adults showed more assimilation and compensation behaviors (McQuaid et al., 2022).
+Those who received an autism diagnosis as adults tended to use more assimilation and compensation behaviors (McQuaid et al., 2022).

 While camouflaging has perceived benefits, it also has costs.
 Children, teens, and adults can experience autism burnout, fatigue, and other mental health consequences because of the pressure to adapt to neurotypical expectations in their environments.
 And camouflaging can be so skillful that it keeps autism from being identified.